FrietzeLabUVM/cutruntools/INSTALL.md

 ### Atactk

-This is a [python2 package](https://github.com/ParkerLab/atactk) that determines the enzyme cut frequency matrix, started with the Tn5 transposase in ATAC-seq.
-The logic also applies to other digestion-based approaches like CUT&RUN.
+This is a [python2 package](https://github.com/ParkerLab/atactk) that determines the enzyme cut frequency matrix.
+Originally for Tn5 transposase in ATAC-seq, the logic of the tool also applies to other digestions like CUT&RUN.
 The enzyme cuts around TF binding sites, creating DNA fragments.
 Frequency of enzyme cuts is thus determined by the start and end positions of DNA fragments.

 The original implementation contains an annoyance in computing the end position of a DNA fragment: it is always off by 1 bp.
 We fixed this problem and provide a patch for this problem.
 Install the patched version of the package by reading [`atactk.install.sh`](atactk.install.sh).
-The patches [`make_cut_matrix.patch`](make_cut_matrix.patch] and [`metrics.py.patch`](metrics.py.patch).
+The patches [`make_cut_matrix.patch`](make_cut_matrix.patch) and [`metrics.py.patch`](metrics.py.patch).
 Then install by:

 ```
 source atactk.install.sh